MODERATE-Project/moderate-diva-deployment/ansible-configurator/README.md

 ### Updates or Retries after Errors

 Run the ansible playbook with the parameter: `--tags never`.
 It will `docker compose down` every docker compose launched by the playbooks.

+### Maintaining Configuration Templates

+If you need to update component configurations:

+1. **Edit the template files** in the component's `templates/` directory (NOT the generated files in component directories)
+2. The template files use Jinja2 syntax: `{{ variable_name }}`
+3. Variables are defined in the respective `params.yml` files
+4. After editing templates, re-run the Ansible playbook to regenerate the configuration files

+**Example**: To change Kafka configuration, edit `kafka/templates/docker-compose.yml.j2`, then run the Kafka playbook.

 ### Keycloak